Handa Island

 An SPA is a special site designated under the EU Birds Directive to protect rare, vulnerable and migratory birds.

 Over 200,000 seabirds arrive at Handa Island to set up home for the summer.
-They immediately busy themselves with building burrows, nests or just simply laying claim to a few inches on the steep cliff ledges on the island.
+They immediately busy themselves with building burrows and nests or simply laying claim to a few inches on the steep cliff ledges on the island.

 Mating pairs bond and the ritual of producing the next generation of seabirds begins.